 Lack of support mechanisms in the country

-Uganda, to some extent, is deficient in putting in place mechanism to support the extreme poor leaves them with no other options.
+Uganda, to some extent, is deficient in putting in place mechanisms to support the extreme poor leaves them with no other options.
 For example, natural calamities, debts, lack of education all displace people.
 Since they are left to fend for themselves without any help, they end up falling prey to the begging habit.

 Although it’s healthy to give to people and Jesus supported it when he said, “Give to anyone who asks you” Luke 6:30, I believe it’s not prudent to give cash to people who beg.
 Our moral authority should be to love our neighbours and be concerned with those in need.
 But when you give money to someone begging, it neither shows them love nor addresses their needs.

 To address the begging habit, we need to tackle its causes and we all have a role to play.
 It has to start right from our families.
-Then the government need to put in place support mechanism.
+Then the government need to put in place a support mechanism.